Biden To Start Naming Cabinet Picks Tuesday As Trump Resists - UrduPoint

 Biden To Start Naming Cabinet Picks Tuesday As Trump Resists

-Washington, (UrduPoint / Pakistan Point News - 22nd Nov, 2020 ) :US President-elect Joe Biden will name on Tuesday the first picks to be part of his administration, his chief of staff said, even as Donald Trump continues to evoke unsubstantiated fraud and to insist he defeated the Democrat.
+Washington, (UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :US President-elect Joe Biden will name his first cabinet picks on Tuesday, his chief of staff said, even as Donald Trump continues to evoke unsubstantiated fraud despite growing dissent from within his own party.

-That announcement underscored Biden's preparations to assume the presidency in January despite Trump's moves -- efforts increasingly seen as futile even by many Republicans -- to try to undo the results of the November 3 vote.
+Biden has continued his preparations to assume the presidency on January 20 regardless of Trump's moves -- increasingly dismissed by Republicans -- to try to undo the results of the November 3 vote.

 "You are going to see the first of the president-elect's cabinet picks on Tuesday of this week," Biden's chief of staff Ron Klain told ABC's "This Week" on Sunday.

+He declined to say which posts the president-elect would announce, though Biden said last week he has already decided on a person for the key position of Treasury secretary.

-A growing number of senior Republican figures have either recognized Biden's victory or at least urged the head of the General Services Administration -- the usually low-profile agency that manages the Federal bureaucracy -- to release federal funds for the Biden transition.
+A growing number of Republicans have either recognized Biden's victory or at least urged the General Services Administration -- the usually low-profile agency that manages the Federal bureaucracy -- to release federal funds for the Biden transition.

+With Trump refusing to acknowledge the election outcome, Biden and his top aides have been denied briefings on sensitive domestic and foreign policy issues -- most urgently the coronavirus pandemic battering the country.

+Former New Jersey governor Chris Christie, who in 2016 advised the Trump transition, said on ABC that the president's legal team was a "national embarrassment" and that it was time for the GSA to release transition funds.

-But his latest twitter protestations came a day after yet another serious legal setback, when a Pennsylvania judge threw out Trump's claims of fraud there in a scathing judgment.
+Trump's latest legal setback came Saturday, when a Pennsylvania judge threw out the president's fraud claims there in a scathing judgment.

 Pennsylvania was a must-win state this year, and went solidly into Biden's column after backing Trump in 2016.

-- 'Incredibly damaging messages' - Judge Matthew Brann wrote that Trump's team had presented "strained legal arguments without merit and speculative accusations" in their complaints about mail-in ballots in Pennsylvania.
+- 'Without merit' - Judge Matthew Brann wrote that Trump's team had presented "strained legal arguments without merit and speculative accusations" in their complaints about mail-in ballots in Pennsylvania.

 His ruling paved the way for Pennsylvania to certify Biden's victory there, which is scheduled to take place Monday.